swisscom/eos/README.md

 It contains only dummy player which is just consuming the data and not really playing it.

 As Android.mk is already prepared, just place the source code in the AOSP source three and run 'mm'.
-To enable it in full build, please add three packages to your product make file:
+To enable it in full build, please add three packages to your product make file.

 **For example in device.mk**

 	PRODUCT_PACKAGES += \